 Y = 0 (T <= RTmin or R >= RTmax),

 where T is the temperature, RTmin and RTmax is the minimum and maximum temperature for the species to reproduce, a is a scaling factor and b is a shape factor of the curve. a, b, RTmin, and RTmax of the nine species were assumed to share normal distribution respectively.
-Square rooted daily fecundity was modeled by normal distribution with temperature-dependent standard deviation.
-Assuming temperature dependency of standard deviation generated better fitting than assuming the same standard deviation across temperature treatments, compared by leave-one-out cross-validation.
+Square rooted daily fecundity was modeled using a normal distribution with temperature-dependent standard deviation.
+Assuming temperature dependency of standard deviation generated better fitting than assuming the same standard deviation across temperature treatments, as judged by leave-one-out cross-validation.
 It was because when the temperature was equal or close to RTmin and RTmax, the standard deviation should be zero or close to zero.
-Normal distribution is not ideal to model the transformed count data, which are all positive.
-However, modeling offspring counts with Poisson, zero-inflated Poisson, negative binomial, lognormal distribution didn’t produce converged results, potentially due to the piecewise nature of the thermal performance function.
+A normal distribution is not ideal to model the transformed count data, which are all positive.
+However, modeling offspring counts with Poisson, zero-inflated Poisson, negative binomial, lognormal distribution did not produce converged results, potentially due to the piecewise nature of the thermal performance function.
 Diagnostics were performed and the model performance is acceptable (supplementary figure 3).
 Non-informative priors were chosen for all parameters.
 The values of a were bounded to be positive.
 The values of b were bounded to be larger than 0.8 to ensure that the thermal performance curve has a steeper slope on the right side.
 The values of RTmin were bounded to be lower than 17°C and the values of RTmax were bounded between 26°C - 35°C according to experience.

-The model parameters were also estimated by the maximum likelihood method using bbmle package.
+The model parameters were also estimated by the maximum likelihood method using the bbmle package.
 Total offspring numbers were modeled by Poisson distribution.
-This method was not multi-level, therefore, the shapes of curves of different species varied more than when assuming shared distributions of model parameters.
+This method was not multi-level; therefore, the shapes of curves of different species varied more than when assuming shared distributions of model parameters.
 Besides, this method behaved badly in estimating the uncertainty of the parameter estimation.
 Nevertheless, the ranks of the RTmax (rho = 0.88, p = 0.003, Spearman’s rank test) and RTmin (rho = 0.97, p = 0.00016, Spearman’s rank test) estimated by both methods are highly correlated.

 Median of the posterior distribution of a, b, RTmin, and RTmax were used as the model parameters to construct the thermal performance curve.